Why do bond prices move up and down? 3 key reasons

 There are three primary factors that drive movements in bond prices: the movement of prevailing interest rates, the ability of the issuer to meet the bond’s obligations and the decreasing time to the bond’s maturity.

 Prevailing interest rates are the most important reason that bond prices change.
-A move in the direction of overall interest rates, such as what happened in 2022, will affect bond prices.
+A move in the direction of overall interest rates, such as the Federal Reserve’s decision to cut rates, will affect bond prices.

 The price of bonds moves inversely to the direction of prevailing interest rates.
 If rates move higher, then bond prices move lower, all else equal.
 Conversely, if rates move lower, then bond prices move higher, all else equal.
 The rationale is simple to explain.

 A bond with a fixed interest rate becomes less valuable when overall interest rates climb.
-Imagine a bond that pays five percent, but the economic climate means that the same issuer would now be forced to pay seven percent to issue the same type of bond.
+Imagine a bond that pays 5 percent, but the economic climate means that the same issuer would now be forced to pay 7 percent to issue the same type of bond.
 Investors prefer the higher-yielding bond and therefore push down the value of the lower-yielding bond so that its yield to maturity is more comparable to the newly issued, higher-yielding bond.
-This volatility is one reason CDs may be a better option for some investors than bonds are.
+This volatility is one reason CDs may be a better option than bonds for some investors.

 Of course, the reverse happens when prevailing interest rates fall.
 The higher-yielding bond becomes more valuable than newly issued bonds with a lower coupon.